Call us now:

 What is the purpose of the certificate of incorporation in Thailand?

-The legal framework governing the certificate of incorporation in Thailand
+The legal framework in Thailand

 The legal foundation of the certificate of incorporation in Thailand is found in the Civil and Commercial Code, specifically Book III, Title XXII, which governs limited companies.
 Section 1111 provides that a limited company is not legally recognised until it is registered with the Department of Business Development (DBD), an agency under the Ministry of Commerce.
 The issuance of a certificate of incorporation by the DBD is thus the conclusive moment when a company becomes a juristic person under Thai law.